Las Leñas in Mendoza Province

 Argentina

-• Marte chair: legendary lift-served big-mountain terrain
+• Marte chair, legendary lift-served big-mountain terrain

 • Treeless high-alpine bowls and chutes